 CommitGlobal All limbo transactions are resolved by committing the transaction.
 RollbackGlobal All limbo transactions are resolved by rolling back the transaction.
 RecoverTwoPhaseGlobal All limbo transactions are resolved by performing a two phase commit of the transaction.
-NoGlobalAction Limbo transactions are resolved by either committing or rolling back the transaction, as specified by each limbo transaction's Action property.

 Each In Limbo transaction is processed in turn and the cached list of In Limbo Transaction is then emptied.
 Any text lines returned by the server is added to the OutputLog on return.